aroosa02/aroosa02/README.md

   fun_fact: "I write code, occasionally it works ✨"
 ```

 <br/>

 - 🔭 &nbsp;Building things, breaking things, learning fast
 - 🌸 &nbsp;Obsessed with making software *and* interfaces feel good to use
 - 🤖 &nbsp;Deep into AI-powered tools and workflows
 - 💌 &nbsp;Reach me — always down to collab on something cute *and* useful

-  <b> I’ll be happy to receive any feedback or code reviews that can help me improve 💪<b>

 <br clear="right"/>